 Fill out the audition form (linked here).
-On the form, there is a means to upload/link your audition file.
-If you are auditioning for Fun Home, you should have a 1-minute monologue, and a 1-minute singing excerpt a cappella.
-If you are auditioning for any/all of the Senior Thesis productions, you should have a 1-minute monologue.
+You should prepare a 1-minute monologue.
 On the audition form, you can indicate which shows you are auditioning for: you can audition for any/all, but will be cast in only one.
-You need submit only one audition file.

-Casts will be announced Friday, January 21; everyone who was called back will receive an email about casting.
-If you are cast, you must register either for THTR UN2022 Rothe (Fun Home) or for the appropriate section of the Senior Thesis productions, THTR Un 2024, THTR UN2025, THTR UN 2026.
+Casts will be announced Friday, January 19.
+Everyone who was called back will receive an email about casting.
+If you are cast, you must register for THTR UN 2022 (Cardenas) One Flea Spare.
+The first rehearsal for One Flea Spare will be Monday January 23, 6.30pm.

 The audition piece must be memorized if you are a declared Theatre major or if you have taken an acting class.
 If this is your first time auditioning for the Department, it is very strongly recommended that your audition piece be fully memorized.
 Auditioners may have the script in hand.
 Prior performance or acting class experience is not required.

 Directors—whether faculty or senior thesis students—of the Department of Theatre are looking for actors who are actively and imaginatively engaged in the pursuit of an intention/objective rather than merely demonstrating an emotion or personality.
 The most successful audition piece is one that actively reveals the experience of a person other than the actor him/herself.
 It is recommended that you select material that you respond to personally.